 H.A.
 Osmaston, Guide to the Ruwenzori: The Mountains of the Moon, Mountain Club of Uganda and West Col Productions, U.K. Second Edition 2006.
-It can be purchased at: this link There is all sorts of information in this book, including an exhaustive bibliography of hundreds of Rwenzori related articles, books, etc. The cost is $44.00 US.
+It can be purchased at: Amazon.com for an insane amount of money.
+There is all sorts of information in this book, including an exhaustive bibliography of hundreds of Rwenzori related articles, books, etc.

 The best map of the range is:

 Andrew Wielochowski, Ruwenzori Map and Guide, West Col, 1989.
 It can be purchased at: Amazon.com for about $15 USD.